Take a look at the many ways our theatre program graduates put their educations to

 Bakari Lebby (2013, B.A.)

-Bakari is an MFA Directing candidate at The New School College of Performing Arts in NYC, where he has received the 2019-2020 President's Scholarship and the Supplemental Drama Award.
+Bakari received an MFA in Directing from The New School College of Performing Arts in May 2022 and joined the Stage DIrectors and Choreographers Society as an Associate Member in July 2022.
 In 2017, he was named Jasper Magazine's Theatre Artist of the Year (Columbia, SC).

 Craig Miller (2004, M.F.A.)